 “Naver Webtoon is a unique platform where artists can cross national boundaries to connect with readers and business partners.
 We are going to turn Naver Webtoon into a global entertainment company like Disney.”

 – JunKoo Kim, CEO and Founder, Webtoon (Src)

-Webtoons are not just for hardcore comics geeks.
+Webtoons are not just for hardcore comic geeks.
 They aren’t limited to paper-based comic books anymore.
 When it’s about Naver’s Webtoons, the art is amazing, the humor is great, and the stories are accessible.
-Although Webtoons is barely a 15 years old entity, the publisher is changing the traditional comics landscape as we know it.
-Even though the publisher started as a startup, the way it experimented with the strategies are quite interesting and unique.
+Although Webtoons is barely a 15-year-old entity, the publisher is changing the traditional comics landscape as we know it.
+Even though the publisher started as a startup, the way it experimented with the strategies is quite interesting and unique.
 Let us know in the comment what you liked the most.